Why the calendar doesn’t belong with email and should be decoupled post haste

 Reason 3: mobile use

-We increasingly need to work with calendars on our phones.
+We increasingly need to use calendars on our phones.
 A lot of time when I’m creating a calendar event I need to refer to a message.
 If that message is an email and email is the same app as the calendar, there’s no way to do that.
 In Outlook for instance, once I start creating an event I can’t back out of it without deleting the event.
 No way to refer unless the info I need is in a different app that I can toggle between.
+You might think an answer to this can be using Teams, since that’s unfortunately becoming a thing.
+But then when creating an event there, you can’t refer to anything ELSE in Teams… same problem but even worse.

 The only place it makes sense to integrate a calendar is if it’s a just a view to complement related information.
 The calendar view in Trello is a good example: you can see due dates and move them but that’s basically it.
 Because of this simplicity, it works well.